Regina Hall: Career

 In 1997, Hall appeared in her first television commercial at the age of 26.
 Her television career began with a role on the soap opera Loving, and guest appearances on the Fox police drama New York Undercover.
 She played Candy in the 1999 film The Best Man.
 She left a lasting impression on viewers with her portrayal of the character Candace "Candy" Sparks.
 Hall reflected: "It was my very first movie.
 I met Sanaa Lathan on it, and we did Love and Basketball together, which was my second film.
 And then, at that point, I was visiting L.A. to stay and it led to a third film and a fourth film.
 And it was really a big deal because I'd never been on a set before."
-It signaled a pivotal point for Hall's career.
-As a key member of the all-star cast, she welcomed rising-star status in "black-Hollywood".

 Hall gained more recognition with her role in the comedy-horror-spoof Scary Movie (and the sequels Scary Movie 2, Scary Movie 3, and Scary Movie 4) portraying the sex-crazed Brenda Meeks, and the TV movie Disappearing Acts.
 The Scary Movie films would become some of her best known roles.
 In 2001, Hall landed the role of Coretta Lipp on the prime-time drama Ally McBeal, which was originally a recurring role over several episodes but was made a main character in the 5th season of the show.
 A year later, she starred in the action-drama Paid in Full, a film directed by Charles Stone III.
 Since then, she has appeared in leading roles in films such as Malibu's Most Wanted, King's Ransom and The Honeymooners.

 She appeared in the film Law Abiding Citizen in 2009.